-Parents of students in grades K-12 may submit up to nine (9) parent written excuses per calendar year, and may be required to submit an excuse for late check-ins and early checkouts.
+Parents of students in grades K-12 may submit up to nine (9) parent written excuses per calendar year and may be required to submit an excuse for late check-ins and early checkouts.
 After nine (9) absences have accrued in a year, a doctor's or legal excuse may be required for additional absences to be excused.
+(Please note that a doctor's excuse should reflect that a student actually visited or was seen by an actual physician, physician's assistant, or nurse practitioner that is not also the parent of the child).

-Parents are encouraged to provide medical documentation to the school principal at the beginning of the school year if their child has been diagnosed by a physician with a chronic medical condition that impedes regular school attendance.
+Parents are encouraged to provide medical documentation to the school nurse at the beginning of the school year if their child has been diagnosed by a physician with a chronic medical condition that impedes regular school attendance.